Rylikov/Ben-club/README.md

 # Ben-club

-Вёрстка лендинга ресторана Ben club, с использованием js плагина fullpage
+Layout of the Ben club restaurant landing page using the js fullpage plugin